top of page

 Native Perennials · Hardy Perennials

-A family-run greenhouse with over 52 years of growing experience, nestled among the lakes and prairie potholes of west-central Minnesota.
-Run by Gene and Muriel Stark and their son Jeremiah and his wife Amie, Glacial Ridge is guided by a simple mission: "Restoring the Prairie One Backyard at a Time."
+A family-run greenhouse with over 52 years of growing experience, nestled among the lakes and prairies of west-central Minnesota.
+Run by Gene and Muriel Stark, their son Jeremiah and his wife Amie, Glacial Ridge has a simple mission: "Restoring the Prairie One Backyard at a Time."

-Their specialty is locally sourced, Minnesota-ecotype native plants — grown from seed native to our region, genuinely adapted to our soils, our winters, and our pollinators.
+Their specialty is locally sourced, Minnesota-ecotype native plants — grown from seed native to our region, adapted to our soils, winters, and pollinators.
 Several varieties are specially selected for the Rusty Patched Bumble Bee, a threatened species native to Minnesota.

 Glacial Ridge grows entirely without neonicotinoids, GMOs, or growth-retardant chemicals.
 Each winter, their greenhouses freeze solid for two months to knock back insects naturally — then ladybugs handle anything that returns in spring.
 As Gene says: "We try to take the good things from technology while leaving out the bad things, like chemicals."